dultonmedia/eagleplatform-api/player/skin.md

 # Skinning player

+## Structure

+* Use `eplayer-skin-component` class on every element which is interactable with user

 ## Using common components

 You can use some common classes in your skins and plugins to let player appearance be consistent.